Spectr123/random-number-generator/README.md

-# Random-number-generator- Created by Spectr123
+# Random-number-generator Created by Spectr123

 ## This is my PET-project and one of the first Javascript project